East Side Historic District (Saratoga Springs, New York): History

-As Saratoga Springs began to develop into one of the country's most fashionable resorts in the late 19th century, it developed its own upper and upper-middle class.
+As Saratoga Springs began to develop into one of the country's most fashionable resorts in the late 19th century, it developed its upper and upper-middle class.
 These people, primarily the owners of stores and spas and those who owned the firms that designed and built them, wanted to live in houses that reflected their success.
 They gravitated to the neighborhoods east of upper Broadway and north of Union Avenue, where the wealthy summer residents had their homes.
 Their own homes were scaled-down versions of those homes, often by the same architects, including R. Newton Brezee, who himself lived on the East Side.

 In 1902 Lucy Skidmore Scribner founded the Young Women's Industrial Club.
 It became Skidmore School of the Arts a decade later, in 1911, and finally Skidmore College in 1922.
 The Regent Street Theatre was the first building constructed specifically for the college.
 By 1931 the campus dominated the western portion of the district, with 82 buildings either built or renovated for it over 34 acre.
 In 1976 it moved to a new campus in the city's north, and left most of its original buildings.

 Currently its historic character is preserved by the city's Design Review Commission, a seven-member body appointed by the mayor to staggered three-year terms.
 It reviews any proposed signage and exterior changes to any building in any of the city's historic districts.